 We have been talking about the individual thriving in his or her role as worker.
-The morality of mutual regard is

-"The initial threat from the old bourgeoisie is followed by a threat from a new bourgeoisie emerging among high officials who wave the red flag in order to oppose it." the key to this, and to thriving in life generally.
-It is best understood as enlightened self-interest where everyone does the right thing by others, knowing that a large and increasing section of society is doing the same.
+The morality of mutual regard is the key to this, and to thriving in life generally.
+It is best understood as enlightened self-interest where everyone does the right thing by others knowing that a large and increasing section of society is doing the same.
 It will be what is honorable.
-We will all share in the 'pool' of greater prosperity and goodwill that results.
+We will all share in the 'pool'